Waziup/learning-center-content/content/en/solutions/sensing-temparature/steps.md

 ![Processor selection in a unix system Arduino IDE: ATMega328p (3.3v, 8MHz)](../../resources/Boards/WaziDev/media/image27.png)

-Step #2: Setup Hardware Connection and Sensing
+Step #2: Setup Hardware Connection and Sensing (Using WaziDev)
 ============================================
 Now that the environment is setup, it's time to connect the temperature sensor **DHT11** to the the wazidev.
 Bellow is the chematic of the connection between wazidev and dht11.